joaodanilo123/joaodanilo123/README.md

 - 👋 Hi, I’m João
 - 👀 I’m interested in Web and Mobile Develoment, Games and Linux
-- 🌱 I’m currently learning Next JS and Spring
 - 💞️ I’m looking to collaborate on anything, just send a Hello and let's build something
 - LinkedIn: https://www.linkedin.com/in/jo%C3%A3o-danilo-zucolotto-diedrich-4241871a4/
 - Ig: https://www.instagram.com/__jao_danilo/